cma290/ChatroomWithoutSocket/README.md

 Things to do:
 1.Scroll to bottom when sending/receiving messages.
 2.Fit long messages into wrapper box.
 Messages not wrapping right now.
 3.Mark self messages with special style.
-4.Editing box overlaps with messages
+4.Editing box overlaps with messages.

 ## To run in nodejs:
 npm install